Would you like to read some parts of the tables without getting the whole ones?

 Plate has different structure.
 Entity is built on Column interfaces, and may have PrimaryKey for example.

 Plate is a simple wrapper, where every column can be inside, that's why the class cannot inherits any particular column interfaces.

-Projection internally has two level structure, with entity information at first level and column information at second.
+Plate internally has two level structure, with entity information at first level and column information at second.